K\"ahler-Ricci flow on homogeneous toric bundles: Introduction

 \section{Introduction}

-In a seminal work [26] Wang and Zhu proved the existence of a K\"{a}hler-Ricci soliton on any toric Fano manifold.
-This result was reproved and generalized in some later works.
-Here we only mention two such works of particular relevance to this note: Podest\`{a} and Spiro [16] generalized Wang-Zhu's result to the case of homogeneous toric bundles (whose definition will be recalled in Section 2.2 below) which are Fano, and Zhu [29] reproved his result with Wang using K\"{a}hler-Ricci flow.
-In this note we extend [29] to the case of homogeneous toric bundles and reprove Podest\`{a} and Spiro's result in [16] via K\"{a}hler-Ricci flow.
+In a seminal work \cite{WZ} Wang and Zhu proved the existence of a K\"{a}hler-Ricci soliton on any toric Fano manifold.
+This result was recovered and generalized in some later works.
+Here we only mention two such works of particular relevance to this note: Podest\`{a} and Spiro \cite{PS} generalized Wang-Zhu's result to the case of homogeneous toric bundles which are Fano, and Zhu \cite{Z} recovered his result with Wang using K\"{a}hler-Ricci flow.
+In this note we extend \cite{Z} to the case of Fano homogeneous toric bundles and recover Podest\`{a} and Spiro's result in \cite{PS} via K\"{a}hler-Ricci flow.
 More precisely we show